fmcgeough/fmcgeough.github.io/_posts/2025-03-06-elixir-config-files.md

 Yes.
 Keep in mind that the runtime.exs file is not available to whatever code you are calling.
 In general, it's not a great idea and I'd avoid it.

-If you think you absolutely must then I'd keep José Valim's PR notes when introducing runtime.exs:
+If you think you absolutely must then I'd keep José Valim's PR notes when introducing runtime.exs in mind:

 ```
-Since "config/runtime.exs" is used by both Mix and releases, it cannot configure :kernel, :stdlib, :elixir, and :mix themselves.
+Since "config/runtime.exs" is used by both Mix and releases,
+it cannot configure :kernel, :stdlib, :elixir, and :mix
+themselves.
 Attempting to configure those will emit an error.
-For those rare scenarios, you will need to use "config/releases.exs" - but "config/releases.exs" will remain simple, which will reduce the odds of syntax errors.
+For those rare scenarios, you will need to use
+"config/releases.exs" - but "config/releases.exs" will remain
+simple, which will reduce the odds of syntax errors.

-Since "config/runtime.exs" is used by both Mix and releases, it cannot invoke "Mix" directly.
-Therefore, for conditional environment compilation, we will add a env/2 macro to Config that will be available for all config files.
-For example, someone could do:
+Since "config/runtime.exs" is used by both Mix and releases,
+it cannot invoke "Mix" directly.
+Therefore, for conditional
+environment compilation, we will add a env/2 macro to
+Config that will be available for all config files.
 ```